AlignRec: Aligning and Training in Multimodal Recommendations: Experiments

 \subsubsection{Hyper-parameter Study}

 We conduct a study on two hyper-parameters in AlignRec to show their sensitivity: content-category alignment weight $\alpha$ and user-item alignment weight $\beta$, as defined in Eq~\eqref{eq:train}.
 The results are illustrated in Fig.~\ref{fig:hyper-parameter}.
 We find that, when the weight $\alpha$ is increasing from 0.0001 to 0.01, the $Recall@20$ also gradually increases to its peak, indicating that the content-category alignment task is working well by the increased importance.
 However, if the weight is too large (\eg, 0.1), AlignRec will mostly focus on this alignment task but ignore other goals, and the performance will drop dramatically.
 The same phenomenon is also found in user-item alignment task weight $\alpha$ with peak performance in $\beta=0.1$.
-For analysis of the hyper-parameter $\lambda$, please refer to Appendix E.